-The 2nd Annual Symposium on Geospatial Analysis for International Development (Geo4Dev) will focus on geospatial research that addresses climate- and conflict-driven migration and humanitarian response.
-This includes observation and modeling of migration and human settlement patterns (in response...
+The 2nd Annual Symposium on Geospatial Analysis for International Development (Geo4Dev) was held on November 15, 2018 and focused on geospatial research that addresses climate- and conflict-driven migration and humanitarian response.
+This includes observation and modeling of migration and human...

 Design & Dev by Wonderland Collective